francoposa/francoposa.io/content/resources/infra-ops/kubernetes-k3s-digital-ocean-4.md

 ---
 title: "Zero to Production with Kubernetes, Part 4: Deploying a Service to Kubernetes"
-summary: "Deploying Software with Kubernetes Manifests, Helm Charts, and Ansible"
+summary: "Deploying an HTTP Server with Kubernetes Manifests"
-slug: kubernetes-k3s-ansible-digital-ocean-4
+slug: zero-to-production-with-kubernetes-4
 date: 2024-01-20
 order_number: 5
 ---